heltonx/lan_zabbix/README.md

 # lan_zabbix
-instructions to install and monitoring domestic resources with zabbix (Server on Linux)
+instructions to install and monitoring domestic resources with zabbix (Server on Linux).